macarenasev/Exploring-Correlation-Students-Performance/readme.md

 import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns import ppscore as ppscore from sklearn.preprocessing import OneHotEncoder
+import matplotlib.pyplot as plt import seaborn as sns from sklearn import *
 %matplotlib inline
+import ppscore as ppscore
 ```